jakeboxer/JBDeviceOwner/README.md

 ## Thanks

 This library was inspired by [Square](https://squareup.com/)'s iOS app, and by [John Feminella's awesome Quora explanation](http://www.quora.com/Square-company/How-does-Square-know-my-name-in-their-apps-registration-process) of Square's magic.
+Fantastic idea, super clear breakdown.

+Big thanks to [Jeff Verkoeyen](http://twitter.com/featherless) for his [iOS-Framework](https://github.com/jverkoey/iOS-Framework) guide.
+For some reason, creating static iOS frameworks is a giant hassle.
+Jeff made it super easy.
+Also, this might be the only Xcode tutorial I've ever followed where everything worked as expected.